kkolyvek/Horiseon-site-refactor/README.md

 ## Description:

 This repo contains Horiseon's main page, refactored to be more accessible for the visually impaired through the use of image alt-attributes.
-Additionally, the HTML has been updated with semantic tags for developers' ease of use and minor fixes to non-functioning links.
+Additionally, the HTML and CSS files have been updated with semantic changes for developers' ease of use and minor fixes to non-functioning links.

 ### In order to properly refactor, the site retains its original layout: